 Dr. Reid graduated M.D. from the University of Western Ontario in 1906.
 According to the 1928 Ontario Medical Register, Dr. Reid, joined the College of Physicians and Surgeons on the 27th of June, 1907.
 Initially he practiced in Glanworth (Middlesex County), Ontario before moving to Merlin in 1909.
 According to the 1911 census, Dr. Reid was a lodger at the residence of Dr. Charles Baird Oliver.

-On the 8th of November, 1911, Dr. Reid married Annie Arlie Mclachlan in Middlesex County.
+On the 8th of November, 1911, Dr. Reid married Annie Arlie Mclachlan in Middlesex County, Ontario.
 Mrs. Reid was a nurse.
-She was born on the 12th of April, 1887 in Westminster Twp, Middlesex County.
+She was born on the 12th of April, 1887 in Westminster Township (Middlesex County).
 She was the 4th of 5 children born to James McLachlan and the former Veda Buchanan.
 Her parents were farmers and her siblings were; Catherine Isabelle McLachlan, Daniel Norman McLachlan, Mary Ellen McLachlan and James Archibald McLachlan.

 Dr. Reid was listed in the 1913 Bell Telephone Directory.
 His office and residence were located on Aberdeen Street.
 His office phone number was 24a and his home telephone number was 24b.

 From 1919 to 1921 Dr. Reid did postgraduate study, specializing in surgery at Harper Hospital in Detroit, Michigan.

 Dr. Reid returned to Canada in 1921 and settled in Chatham where he opened a medical practice.
 He was Chief of Staff and Chief of Surgery for many years at the Public General Hospital.